19network42/tutors_guide/Tutors.md

 ## What is the Purpose of Tutoring?

-The main goals of tutors is to:
+The main goals of tutors are to:

 - Encourage student involvement
 - Strengthen peer-to-peer learning